lostluck/experimental/local/internal/README.md

 from depending on the server internals.
 Let's avoid unnecessary dependants!

+Next up, lets finish the metrics thing.
+We need to be able to pass the bytes to the accumulator directly and not manage the types except in abstract.

+We'll need to do something different for the progress and similar metrics if we ever begin taking advantage of them for splitting or similar, but that's a later concern.

+My goal for today is to get to decoding the payloads, logging them and shoving everything into a map.
+Extraction and can happen next time.

 # Notes to myself: 2022-01-28

 I didn't want to have to hardcode all the dang metrics urns